michal-h21/make4ht/README.md

 :   get settings for a filter

- It is possible to simplify the settings for the `ODT` format using these functions:
+For example, it is possible to request a conversion to the `ODT` format using these settings (note that it is now possible to use the `--format odt` option, which is superior to the following code.
+This one is intended purely for an ilustration):

     settings_add {
       tex4ht_sty_par =",ooffice",